 Level the inside base of a preserving jar with pebbles and securely position a candle, et voilà, a hurricane lamp!
 These look fabulous lined up on steps.

 8. Creative decorating: Make a crèche de Noël

 Sometimes Chez Pluie unearths very old and precious religious items, occasionally from churches.
-At the moment there is a pair of exquisite wooden statues, depicting the Virgin Mary and Saint John available.
+At the moment, there is a set of three antique French mercury glass religious sculptures available.
 They would bring a tender or spiritual element to a home year-round, but naturally feature in a crèche de Noël also.

 Shop French decorative objects for more ideas on how to recreate a nativity scene.
 If you are craving something in particular, engage the fabulous Finders Service at Chez Pluie.
 Susannah and Hugh Cameron will be only too happy to help.

 Dreaming of a French Christmas?
 Read our blog "Christmas in France" to transport you there.

 Thank you for reading.
 Salutations des saisons from Chez Pluie.